RnoB/Swarm-Visualisation/README.md

 # Swarm-Visualisation
-A simple visual swarm with no interaction between individuals
+A simple model of swarm with no interaction between individuals Visualisation with Processing